 Travel and Entertainment

-Lewis & Clark’s policy is to reimburse employees and non-employees for necessary travel and entertainment expenses incurred for authorized College business.
+Lewis & Clark’s policy is to reimburse employees and non-employees for reasonable and necessary travel and entertainment expenses incurred for authorized College business.

-Travel and Entertainment expenses must be reported on a Travel and Entertainment Expense Report or on a Check Request.
+Travel and Entertainment expenses may be charged to a College-issued purchasing card or submitted for reimbursement and reported on a Travel and Entertainment Expense Report or a Check Request.
+All expenses must be substantiated, have a documented business purpose, and be reported in a timely manner.

 Travel Authorization

 Each department is responsible for making its own travel arrangements.
-Employees must obtain the prior approval or their supervisor before securing airfare, hotel accommodations, conference registration, etc.
+Employees must obtain the prior approval of their supervisor before booking college-funded travel.

 Travel Advances

 In order to obtain a travel advance, complete a Check Request in the amount of the advance.
-The request must also include a budget listing the type and amount of anticipated expenses.
+The request must also include a budget listing the type and amount of anticipated expenses, the dates, destination, and business purpose of the travel.
 An advance must be requested no more than 30 days prior to the scheduled travel date.
-The employee’s supervisor must approve the travel advance request.
+The budget manager must approve the travel advance request.
 An employee may not authorize his/her own advance.
-The Check Request must include, in the description section of the form, the dates, destination and business purpose of the travel.
-The employee’s Lewis and Clark ID number is required for travel advances.
+The employee’s Lewis & Clark ID number is required for travel advances.
 Submit the Check Request form to Accounts Payable by 12:00 p.m.
 Friday for pick-up in the Student and Departmental Account Services Office at 12:00 noon the following Friday.

 A Travel Advance is considered to be a loan to the employee until the employee submits a Travel and Entertainment Expense Report documenting the use of the funds for business purposes.
 You are personally responsible for this money until it can be accounted for.
 After the report is submitted to the Business Office, the advance will be cleared and the expense charged to the departmental budget.